hirohitokato/DecorrelationStretch/README.md

 ## Features

 - Single-file HTML application.
     - Runs locally in a modern web browser.
     - No external dependencies.
-- Image loading by click or drag-and-drop.
-- Original image and enhanced image are shown side by side.
 - Rectangle selection on the original image.
     - Decorrelation Stretch can be applied to the full image or to the selected rectangular region.
-- Processing is executed in a Web Worker so the UI remains responsive.
+- Manual control of all major algorithm parameters.
     - Presets for weak, medium, strong, and very strong enhancement.
-- Manual control of all major algorithm parameters.
 - PNG export.
     - Drag export of the enhanced PNG from the result pane.
 - JSON metadata export for reproducibility and audit workflows.
     - Processing log including parameters, covariance, eigenvalues, eigenvectors, scales, and output range.

 ## Files